jdillard/sphinx-link-graph/docs/source/example/lorem.rst

 Lorem
 =====

-This page has a link to :docs:`ipsum`.
+This page has a link to :doc:`ipsum`.